Virginia school board agrees to $1.3M settlement over transgender bathroom policy

 "The insurance provider for the Gloucester County School Board has addressed the Plaintiff’s request for attorney fees and costs resulting from the Grimm v.
 Gloucester County School Board litigation," the school board said in a statement Thursday.
 "The School Board has no further comment on this matter."

 As a 15-year-old student at Gloucester High School, Grimm was banned from using the boys’ bathroom.
-A school board policy required Grimm to restrooms that corresponded with his biological sex — female — or private bathrooms.
+A school board policy required Grimm to use restrooms that corresponded with his biological sex — female — or private bathrooms.
 He filed a federal lawsuit that wound its way through the courts for six years.

 "This is the third time in recent years that the Supreme Court has allowed appeals of court decisions in support of transgender students to stand," Josh Block, senior staff attorney with the ACLU’s LGBTQ & HIV Project, said in a statement Thursday.
 "Our work is not yet done, and the ACLU is continuing to fight against anti-trans laws targeting trans youth in states around the country."